sumit-0307/pharmaceutical-supply-chain/README.md

 ![silly car](https://i.pinimg.com/736x/6a/fc/5c/6afc5c43a5050054d7482202e3b75239.jpg)

+---
 # Welcome
+There is an issue with the css functionality because of which the site looks shit I hope you understand
+Maybe try to add your own css code for your project

+---

 # 💊 Pharmaceutical Supply Chain

 A decentralized pharmaceutical supply chain tracking system powered by **Ethereum smart contracts**, **MetaMask**, **React.js**, and **Web3.js**.
 The system ensures full traceability of drugs from raw material suppliers to end retailers, preventing counterfeit products and ensuring transparency at every stage.